aws/amazon-sagemaker-examples/README.md

 	- [Using models for extracting vehicle metadata](aws_marketplace/using_model_packages/auto_insurance) provides a detailed walkthrough on how to use pre-trained models from AWS Marketplace for extracting metadata for a sample use-case of auto-insurance claim processing.
 	- [Using models for identifying non-compliance at a workplace](aws_marketplace/using_model_packages/improving_industrial_workplace_safety) provides a detailed walkthrough on how to use pre-trained models from AWS Marketplace for extracting metadata for a sample use-case of generating summary reports for identifying non-compliance at a construction/industrial workplace.
 	- [Creative writing using GPT-2 Text Generation](aws_marketplace/using_model_packages/creative-writing-using-gpt-2-text-generation) will show you how to use AWS Marketplace GPT-2-XL pre-trained model on Amazon SageMaker to generate text based on your prompt to help you author prose and poetry.
+	- [Monitoring data quality in third-party models from AWS Marketplace](aws_marketplace/using_model_packages/data_quality_monitoring) will show you how to to perform Data Quality monitoring on a pre-trained third-party model from AWS Marketplace using Amazon SageMaker Model Monitor.